damarre89/PySkinDetection/readme.md

 # Fork update

 The source code has been modified to read images from a connected cam.
 Once the `space` key is pressed, the captured frame is processed and the involved steps to detect human skin are shown, by pressing any key. `Esc` key will quit the application.
+Obviously, a connected cam is required.

 * Usage of the test app: `python3 app.py`